Monday, July 13, 2015

 So, the French admiral Abrial commanded to the AB2 (First Lieutnant Lorenzi) and AB1 (First Lieutenant Mesny) squadrons to bomb the targets designated in Walcheren.

-That was the baptism of fire for the Loire-Nieuport of the AB2 as for the Chance-Vought 156 Vindicator of the AB1 (the only one squadron still equipped with this aircraft, the other one (AB 3) being annihilated in its hangar by the German bombing, the May 10.
+That was the baptism by fire for the Loire-Nieuport of the AB2 as for the Chance-Vought 156 Vindicator of the AB1 (the only one squadron still equipped with this aircraft, the other one (AB 3) being annihilated in its hangar by the German bombing, the May 10.

 Four different missions were completed from the morning of May 15 to late in the night of May 17-18.